AntoineHUET1/Radar_Open_Space_Segmentation/README.md

 #### Command lines arguments for visualization pipeline

 - `--sequence` (optional, string): Name of the sequence to visualize.
 If not provided, a random sequence from the dataset will be used.
-- `--Radar` (optional, boolean, default: True): Determines whether to visualize radar data.
+- `--radar` (optional, boolean, default: True): Determines whether to visualize radar data.
-- `--FrontCamera` (optional, boolean, default: True): Determines whether to visualize front camera data.
+- `--camera` (optional, boolean, default: True): Determines whether to visualize front camera data.
 - `--GT` (optional, boolean, default: True): Determines whether to visualize ground truth data.
-- `--Frame` (optional, integer): Specifies the frame number to visualize.
+- `--frame_number` (optional, integer): Specifies the frame number to visualize.
 If not provided, the entire sequence will be visualized.
+- `--FPS` (optional, integer): Sets the frames per second for the visualization.
 ### Inference

 To inference data, run the following command: